 Welcome to the Gordon Center for Medical Imaging

-The Gordon Center for Medical Imaging at the Massachusetts General Hospital (MGH) and Harvard Medical School was created with an endowment from the Bernard and Sophia Gordon Foundation.
-The Gordon Center is a multidisciplinary research center dedicated to improve patient care by developing and promoting new biomedical imaging technologies used in both diagnosis and therapy.
+We are a multidisciplinary research center dedicated to improve patient care by developing and promoting new biomedical imaging technologies used in both diagnosis and therapy.
 Our core activities include: research, training and education, and translation of innovative research into clinical applications.
-Investigators from the academic community, research laboratories and industry are welcome to use the Center's medical imaging equipment and clinical research facilities available through the MGH PET Core.
+Investigators from the academic community, research laboratories and industry are welcome to use the Center's medical imaging equipment and clinical research facilities available through the Massachusetts General Hospital PET Core.

 Today, the Gordon Center focuses on research, translation to clinical application and training of the next generation of scientists and engineers in medical imaging.
 These activities stress academic research sponsored by federal agencies and industrial collaborations.
 Predoctoral students and postdoctoral fellows gain experience, mainly aimed toward fostering their academic careers, by participating in ongoing research, educational symposia and tutorials.
 In parallel, promising scientists and engineers, who are interested in combining entrepreneurship, engineering and academic research in support of the public good, can benefit from the Center’s support to translate their transformative research.